kailashkumar-S/kailashkumar-S/README.md

 </p>

-I have a background in finance and engineering.
-I have strong work experience in data analytics and programming.
+I finance student with a backgroung in engineering.
+I have strong work experience in quantitative finance and programming.
 I am currently working for a corporate bank to help them build credit risk models using python and R. I am looking to forge a career that is at the intersection of programming, statistics and quantitiatve finance.